xobs/xoblogs/_posts/rpi/2012-08-29-setting-up-the-environment.md

 Sure enough, movw is an ARMv7 instruction that somehow snuck into our kernel image.
 It probably came as part of the CFLAGS environment variable, which gets set by the toolchain.
-Sure enough, this seems to be the case:
+This does seem to be the case:

     smc@build-ssd:~/rpi/adafruit-raspberrypi-linux$ echo $CFLAGS
     -march=armv7-a -fno-tree-vectorize -mthumb-interwork -mfloat-abi=softfp